laurentgauthier/p-traffic-signs/README.md

 In total I gathered pictures of 20 traffic signs which I cropped and resized to the expected 32x32x3 image size using Gimp and ImageMagick.

-No other processing was done on the images.
+No further processing was done on the images.

 **NOTE**: Some of these traffic signs are not falling in any of the 43 traffic signs classes present in the dataset.

 ### Model predictions